dymnz/ParallelProgramming/as_2/ReadMe.md

 #### 2-opt

 ##### Concept
-Check if the route can be shorten by reversing a segment of route; if so, reverse the route
+Check if the route can be shortened by reversing a segment of route; if so, reverse the route

 ##### Make it faster
 * A reversed segment has the same route length, the total route distance is changed at the start and the end of the segment